Write amplification: Basic SSD operation

 Due to the nature of flash memory's operation, data cannot be directly overwritten as it can in a hard disk drive.
 When data is first written to an SSD, the cells all start in an erased state so data can be written directly using pages at a time (often 4–8 kilobytes (KB) in size).
 The SSD controller on the SSD, which manages the flash memory and interfaces with the host system, uses a logical-to-physical mapping system known as logical block addressing (LBA) that is part of the flash translation layer (FTL).
 When new data comes in replacing older data already written, the SSD controller will write the new data in a new location and update the logical mapping to point to the new physical location.
 The data in the former location is no longer valid, and will need to be erased before that location can be written to again.

 Flash memory can be programmed and erased only a limited number of times.
 This is often referred to as the maximum number of program/erase cycles (P/E cycles) it can sustain over the life of the flash memory.
 Single-level cell (SLC) flash, designed for higher performance and longer endurance, can typically operate between 50,000 and 100,000 cycles.
 As of 2011, multi-level cell (MLC) flash is designed for lower cost applications and has a greatly reduced cycle count of typically between 3,000 and 5,000.
 Since 2013, triple-level cell (TLC) (e.g., 3D NAND) flash has been available, with cycle counts dropping to 1,000 program-erase (P/E) cycles.
 A lower write amplification is more desirable, as it corresponds to a reduced number of P/E cycles on the flash memory and thereby to an increased SSD life.
+The wear of flash memory may also cause performance degrade, such as I/O speed degrade.

 Calculating the value

 Write amplification was always present in SSDs before the term was defined, but it was in 2008 that both Intel and SiliconSystems started using the term in their papers and publications.
 All SSDs have a write amplification value and it is based on both what is currently being written and what was previously written to the SSD.
 In order to accurately measure the value for a specific SSD, the selected test should be run for enough time to ensure the drive has reached a steady state condition.

 A simple formula to calculate the write amplification of an SSD is:

+The two quantities used for calculation can be obtained via SMART statistics (ATA F7/F8; ATA F1/F9).